AUTO ACCIDENT HIT BY TRUCK MINNESOTA INJURY ATTORNEYS

 (c) However, the rules for hours of service of drivers do not apply to private carriers who are (1) public utilities as defined in section 216B.02, subdivision 4; Also, (2) cooperative electric associations organized under chapter 308A; (3) telephone companies as defined in section 237.01, subdivision 7; In addition, (4) engaged in the transportation of construction materials.

 (d) The rules for driver qualifications and hours of service of drivers do not apply to vehicles controlled by a farmer and operated by a farmer or farm employee in certain circumstances.
-For example, to transport agricultural products, farm machinery, or supplies to or from a farm if the vehicle is not carrying hazardous materials of a type or quantity that requires the vehicle to be marked or placarded in accordance with section 221.033.
+For example, to transport agricultural products, farm machinery, or supplies to or from a farm.
+However, this exception does not apply if the vehicle is carrying hazardous materials in accordance with section 221.033.

 (e) Further, the rules for driver qualifications do not apply to a driver employed by a private carrier while operating a lightweight vehicle.